sangeetsaurabh/tweet_phrase_kaggle_competition/README.md

 # tweet_sentiment_extraction

-The goal of this repository is to explain the approach that was taken to participate in a Kaggle NLP competition.
-This repository also contains the Notebooks that were created to compete in a NLP Kaggle competition (https://www.kaggle.com/c/tweet-sentiment-extraction/overview).
+The goal of this repository is to explain the approach taken to participate in a Kaggle NLP competition.
+This repository also contains the Notebooks that were created to compete in [an NLP Kaggle competition](https://www.kaggle.com/c/tweet-sentiment-extraction/overview).

 ## Competition description